 How do I stop people from knowing that I've read their messages?

-As of WhatsApp version 2.11.444 (which may or may not have been officially deployed in the Play Store at the time of writing), you can now disable the WhatsApp blue check marks so that users do not know if you have read your messages.
+As of WhatsApp version 2.11.444, you can disable the WhatsApp blue check marks so that users do not know if you have read your messages.
 Of course, this works both ways, so only disable this if you're okay with not knowing who has read your messages either.

 How do I pay for WhatsApp?

 Unlike many may realize, WhatsApp is a fake-free app.
 When you register, you'll be asked to pay after a little while.
 Everyone ignores this detail until they start getting the first warnings threatening to shut down the account if a hasty payment isn't made.
 So, if you plan to continue using WhatsApp for more than a year, you will have to cough up the dough at some point - otherwise you could run into problems.

 One year will cost you 0.99 USD and there are three different payment possibilities: Paypal, Google Wallet and sending a payment link.